UtsavTrivedi16/Machine-Learning-Benchmarks-with-Intel-Analytics-Zoo/README.md

 # OS and Tools
 1) Ubuntu 18.04
 2) PyCharm
+3) Car Park Datasets are from a simulated sensor application which is used for predicting Car Park occupancy

 # Results
 Analytics Zoo is faster for training than DL4J but lacks compatibility with ARM architectures for further comparison.